 I finished reading Alice’s Adventures in Wonderland by Lewis Carroll some weeks ago and wasn’t going to review it.
 However, I changed my mind, as I have to get some things off my chest.
 Although I acknowledge that this is quite an imaginative story, I am failing to understand why it is considered a children’s classic.
 This is not a bad book at all, it just doesn’t have much of a plot besides Alice falling down the rabbit hole and getting involved in some crazy situations.

-The three-stars rating of Alice’s Adventures in Wonderland is mainly due to the inventive set of circumstances and the last two pages.
+The three-star rating of Alice’s Adventures in Wonderland is mainly due to the inventive set of circumstances and the last two pages.
 It was at that point that I started considering the potential metaphor behind the story and that two questions came into my mind.
 Can we keep the innocence of childhood after growing up?
 And, are we more creative as children?
 Nevertheless, I have to admit that I struggled to finish this short children’s book.